-The member may elect an unmodified retirement allowance, or choose an optional retirement allowance.
+The member may elect an unmodified retirement allowance or choose an optional retirement allowance.
 The unmodified retirement allowance provides the highest monthly benefit and a 60% continuance to an eligible surviving spouse.
 An eligible surviving spouse is one married to the member one year prior to the effective retirement date.
 There are four optional retirement allowances the member may choose.
 Each of the optional retirement allowances requires a reduction in the unmodified retirement allowance in order to allow the member the ability to provide certain benefits to a surviving spouse or named beneficiary having an insurable interest in the life of the member.

 SCERS provides an annual cost-of-living benefit to Safety Tier 1, Tier 2, Tier 3 and Tier 4 members and Miscellaneous Tier 1, Tier 3, Tier 4 and Tier 5 members.
-The cost-of-living adjustment, based upon the Consumer Price Index for the San Francisco-Oakland-Hayward area, is capped at 4.0% for Tier 1 members and 2% for all other members eligible for a cost-of-living adjustment.
+The cost-of-living adjustment, based upon the ratio of the past two Consumer Price Indices for the San Francisco-Oakland-Hayward area, is capped at 4.0% for Tier 1 members and 2% for all other members eligible for a cost-of-living adjustment.

 The County of Sacramento and contracting districts contribute to the retirement plan based upon actuarially determined contribution rates adopted by the Board of Retirement.
 Employer contribution rates are adopted annually based upon recommendations received from SCERS' actuary after the completion of the annual actuarial valuation.
-The average employer contribution rate as of June 30, 2021 for 2020/2021 (based on the June 30, 2019 valuation) was 28.28% of compensation.
+The average employer contribution rate as of June 30, 2023 for 2022/2023 (based on the June 30, 2021 valuation) was 30.69% of compensation.

 All members are required to make contributions to SCERS regardless of the retirement plan or tier in which they are included.
-The average member contribution rate as of June 30, 2021 for 2020/2021 (based on the June 30, 2019 valuation) was 11.66% of compensation.
+The average member contribution rate as of June 30, 2023 for 2022/2023 (based on the June 30, 2021 valuation) was 11.87% of compensation.